 - Envato and the list go longer.

-Paypal allows you to both send and receive funds from one account to another across the world.
+Paypal allows you to both send and receives funds from one account to another across the world.
 It is one of the fastest and reliable means of making payments online and most popular for sales of goods and services on websites.

 It allows user create invoices for clients when linked with Hub staff and then make a mass payout to multiple freelancers.
 You can also keep track of payments.
 Charges on PayPal are higher for client invoice than for just receiving of funds.

 PayPal, as these alternatives, is a great payment method that issues debit/credit card and can accept other currencies apart from USD and then charge a conversion fee.